DigitalPublishingToolkit/tod57/md/12_Treske_Ch8.md

 relations have to be constantly repeated otherwise the network would dissolve, … in other words social relations are always changing and have therefore constantly be built ….
 Deleuze and Guattari use an description of rhizomatics as a nomadic form of connections constantly in flux, ever becoming and leading off in a chaos of directions, this is a practice.
 Bruno Latour: ‘An actant can literally be anything provided it is granted to be the source of an action.’
 Graham Harman:
->For Latour, we have nothing but our dealings with networks of objects; some may be nobler and others more base, but all are on the same ontological footing.
+For Latour, we have nothing but our dealings with networks of objects; some may be nobler and others more base, but all are on the same ontological footing.
 Hence, for Latour there is no way to transcend the world, and it is no accident that the concept of nothingness plays no role whatsoever in his thinking.
 *If philosophy is to make any progress in the decades to come, it is vital that we consistently*
 *oppose Heidegger and side with Latour: against the ontological/ontic distinction, against the theory/ practice distinction, against the blanket contempt for mass-produced objects, against the idea that knowledge means transcendence of the world, against nothingness, and in favor of endless*

-*curiosity about all manner of specific beings.*[^11_Treske_Ch8_13]
+*curiosity about all manner of specific beings.*[^11_Treske_Ch8_13] ](imgs/Treske_Image8.png)

 [^11_Treske_Ch8_1]: Jill Walker Rettberg, Now objects perceive me: Art that interrogates machine vision, University of Bergen 2016.